Chart Color Schemes

 AreaSearch analysis reveals Tamworth - West recording weaker employment conditions than most comparable areas nationwide

 Tamworth - West has a balanced workforce with both white and blue collar jobs.
-Manufacturing and industrial sectors are prominent, with an unemployment rate of 5.4% as of June 2025.
+Manufacturing and industrial sectors are prominent.

-Manufacturing has a particularly high representation, with an employment share 3.0 times the regional level.
-Conversely, education & training is under-represented, with only 4.8% of Tamworth - West's workforce compared to 9.6% in Rest of NSW.
-The resident-to-worker ratio indicates substantial local employment opportunities, at 1:1 as per the Census.
-Over the 12 months to June 2025, employment increased by 5.0%, while labour force grew by 3.5%, reducing the unemployment rate by 1.4 percentage points.
-In contrast, Rest of NSW saw employment decline by 0.1% and labour force growth of 0.3%, with a rise in unemployment of 0.4 percentage points.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national employment expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tamworth - West's employment mix suggests local growth of approximately 5.3% over five years and 12.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+Dominant employment sectors include manufacturing, health care & social assistance, and retail trade.
+Manufacturing has a particularly high share of employment, at three times the regional level.
+However, education & training is under-represented with only 4.8% of Tamworth - West's workforce compared to 9.6% in Rest of NSW.
+The worker-to-resident ratio indicates substantial local employment opportunities.
+Over the year to June 2025, employment increased by 5.0%, while labour force grew by 3.5%, reducing the unemployment rate by 1.4 percentage points.
+In contrast, Rest of NSW had an employment decline of 0.1% and a labour force growth of 0.3%, with a rise in unemployment rate by 0.4 percentage points.
+State-level data to Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
+National employment forecasts from May-25 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tamworth - West's employment mix suggests local employment should increase by 5.3% over five years and 12.0% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment